abbr/NodeSSPI/README.md

   * offerSSPI: true|false
       - default to *true*.
 Whether to offer SSPI Windows authentication
   * offerBasic: true|false
       - default to *true*.
-Whether to offer Basic authenication
+Whether to offer Basic authentication
   * authoritative: true|false
-      -  default to *ture*.
+      -  default to *true*.
 Whether authentication performed by NodeSSPI is authoritative.
 If set to *true*, then requests passed to downstream are guaranteed to be authenticated because non-authenticated requests will be blocked.
 If set to *false*, there is no such guarantee and downstream middleware have the chance to override outputs from NodeSSPI and impose their own rules.
   * perRequestAuth: false|true
       - default to *false*.
 Whether authentication should be performed at per request level or per connection level.
 Per connection level is preferred to reduce overhead.
   * retrieveGroups: false|true